avivcarmis/trafficante/README.md

 ------------

-**Trafficante** library introduces a very simple and intuitive way to construct a stongly typed server with spring boot and swagger within seconds.
+**Trafficante** library introduces a very simple and intuitive way to construct a strongly typed server with spring boot and swagger within seconds.
 Trafficante requires JDK 1.8 or higher.

 ### Latest Release